karthikprasanna/AuctionApp/README.md

 # Auction-Bay

-Auction Bay is a blockchain based startup, funded by Y-combinator and soon to be fortune 500.
-It provides several secured methods to sell, auction and buy products, in a dark-minimal interface.
-Soon this platform is going to host a 50% off diwali sale, and a hidden betting platform for WC20.
-Excited? join us on our pathway to success.
+Auction Bay is a blockchain based shopping portal.
+It provides several secured methods to sell, auction and buy products.
+It hosts a dark-minimal interface, developed using React JS.

-Soon to release our IPO. _Wink, Wink_

 ## Instructions